 In 2016, I was convinced to buy universal life insurance tied to the stock market’s performance.
 Until I found out, years later, that it was not the most excellent choice as I thought it would be for my goals.

 In 2017, after much deliberation, I opened a taxable investment account on Wealthfront, a Robo-advisor company, and put excess cash there.
 I thought that if the money was not in my checking account, I would not be tempted to spend it.
 I only put in $100 a month in the first year, but I have increased my investments since then.

 It turned out to be a great decision because my investments are now being managed and rebalanced for a fee of 0.25% annually, a fraction of the cost compared to most money management companies.
 It is an excellent starting point for hands-free investing and a training ground for beginners like me.

 Get your first $5000 managed for free at Wealthfront by clicking here.

 Annual Expenses: The Cost of Needs and Wants

 This includes everything that you need to live your life.
-From the food that keeps your body going, to the bills that keeps your home running, and the various purchases that makes your life interesting.
+From the food that keeps your body going to the bills that keeps your home running and the various purchases that makes your life interesting.

 We maintained a budget then, but we were very generous with it.
-The purpose of the budget then was to tell us if we can spend more rather than save.
+The purpose of the budget was to tell us if we could spend more rather than save.
 If it was not enough, we felt sorry that an item had to stay in our online shopping carts because we had to wait for our next paycheck.

 Rethinking an intentional life